 What time and how long does the competition run (is it during school hours)

-The competition will run from Friday the 20th to Sunday the 22nd of November and will require full participation on Friday as that will be when the teams are officially announced and initial preparation for team planning will be done.
+The competition will run from Saturday the 25th of February 2023 to Saturday the 18th of March 2023 and will require full participation on Friday as that will be when the teams are officially announced and initial preparation for team planning will be done.

 I wanna join.
 When is the next BETA Hack?